ulsidae/dev_logs/Mathematics/Goldbach-Conjecture/readme.md

 Even if we divide finite ranges in countless ways, we cannot prove the infinite.
 Thus, this code has practical meaning only for supercomputers and remains highly inefficient.

+While largely theoretical, this approach was a great exercise in applying Python and practicing algorithmic thinking.

 Still, I’m sharing it here for anyone interested in this thought experiment.